zhon/change-for-a-dollar-haskell/README.md

 Finally we get to write a test!

-Testing change 0 would pass so you won't do that.

-Instead lets write change 42
+Testing 'change 0' would pass so we won't do that.
+Instead lets change the meaning of life.

 ```haskell
 prop_change_for_42 m = forAll choose (42,42) change m = [25,10,5,1,1]